 - This is a anti consumer initiative that would take choice away

-- If they totally control the data, the OEMs could not only determine who repairs the cars, but who sells them as well.
+- If they totally controlled the data the OEMs could determine who sells their cars

 - Bill Hanvey: “It is ironic that the OEMs are criticizing the aftermarket for an accusation that is not true about accessing personal data, yet their business model is built upon selling that personal data”.

 - Aaron Lowe is working with other industry groups and associations to work on federal legislation

 - Opposition is spending a lot of money because they have a bad message

 - In 2012 we won the Right To Repair by a 84%-16% margin.
 It won’t be that wide this time